Shinhwa Broadcasting: Season one: Mother's Touch cooking competition

 Shinhwa members in a new concept for the show learn secret recipes and cooking techniques from mothers.
 Whose dishes were then judged alongside their teachers' as to which ones are the authentic dish with the real mother's touch.
 Kim Dong-wan was unable to join the group for the filming, due to filming commitments for daily drama Cheer Up, Mr. Kim! on Korean Broadcasting System.
 His leave of absence continue until after the drama ended its broadcast on 26 April 2013, until the show again went on hiatus in June 2013.

 Season two: Small Legends

 The new season is themed with Small Legends Found By Shinhwa, that aims to highlight and share stories of unsung heroes in the community.
 However member Kim Dong-wan confirmed his departure from the show, after having been absent for the Mother's Touch cooking competition segment of season one.
 It was announced that Dong-wan wished to concentrate on his acting career.

 List of episodes and guests

 Guest Leo Kang of MasterChef Korea, who appeared in episode 46 to judge the 'newlywed cook-off' tournament, reportedly agreed to participate because he enjoys watching Shinhwa Broadcasting.
-Also members of girl group Girls' Generation admitted to be ingfans of the show, who begged their managers to arrange for them to be guests and the nine girls were in fierce competition for the six spots.
+Also members of girl group Girls' Generation admitted to being fans of the show, who begged their managers to arrange for them to be guests and the nine girls were in fierce competition for the six spots.